matitaviola/SE2_Thesis-Management/retrospectives/demo4_w_TD.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.).
 > Propose one or two
-Using more extensively the application allows to find hidden bugs.
+Using more extensively the application allows to find hidden bugs (try a fuzzing-like approach).
-Spend more time on tests allows to design better ones.
+Improve technical debt management by reducing code smells.

 - One thing you are proud of as a Team!!
 We come very far from the first demo, both in terms of product and team strenght.